If you are involved in a car accident in New York, and the other driver does not have insurance, we are here to help you through the legal process.

 With uninsured motorist claims, seeking legal representation is crucial.
 Just as you wouldn’t give a recorded statement to the other driver’s insurance without speaking to a lawyer, you don’t want to provide one in a UM claim.

-What to Do Following an Accident with an Uninsured Driver
+What Steps Should Be Taken Following an Accident with an Uninsured Driver?

 If a driver with no insurance hits you, you should first contact the police and file a report.
 Calling the police call provides a record of the accident, which can be used as evidence in future legal proceedings.